 bees have Arrived at Glasgow royal Infirmary

 Mike has brought a couple of flower beds to provide some convenient pollen source for the bees.
-The queen is not doing so well and may need to be replaced.
-We will keep you posted.
+The queen has recently been replaced and all is well with many bees buzzing about the entrance to the hive.
+Scott has delivered his hive last weekend and the bees are settling in nicely to their new environment.

 Mike Duncan – I am member of the Glasgow and District Beekeepers’ Association and have been keeping bees for 4years.
 My hives are located in the south side of Glasgow, close to Pollok Park.
 Even in an urban setting there is lots of forage for the bees, from Snowdrops and Crocus in the spring to tree blossom such as Sycamore, Chestnut and Lime, then in the Autumn there is Himalayan balsam, Ivy and Rosebay Willow herb.